apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.en.md

 * `LICENSE` and `NOTICE` files exist
 * Correct year in `NOTICE` file
-* All text files have ASF headers
+* All text files have ASF headers, excepts the following files:
+    * All Chart.yaml
+    * All Chart.lock
 * Check the third party dependency license:
   *   The software has a compatible license
   *   All software licenses mentioned in `LICENSE`